jorgefandinno/eclingo-benchmark-docker/eclingo-docker/eclingo-benchmark/README.md

                 # selp                  -> Run selp solver.
                 # qasp                  -> Run elp2qasp solver.

+               <benchmark-name> can be one of the following: {"bomb", "reversibility", "eligible", "yale"},
+               <number> is the maximum number of instances to be included for the specified benchmark,
                and nohup is a command that prevents the process from stopping even if the computer terminal is closed.

                • TO RUN eclingo-no: